William J. Stowe

 Healthcare and Insurance

-In addition to his general litigation practice, William has extensive experience in representing clients in matters involving healthcare providers, managed care companies, and commercial insurers relating to reimbursement, network contracts, and general insurance disputes.
+William also has extensive experience in representing clients in matters involving healthcare providers, managed care companies, and commercial insurers relating to reimbursement, network contracts, and general insurance disputes.
 William has experience with the Texas Prompt Pay Act, HIPAA, and ERISA and has represented clients in disputes involving Medicare reimbursement, hospital licensing, and insurance.
 William also provides advice regarding state and federal regulations impacting healthcare providers and has extensive knowledge of federal and Texas anti-kickback statutes.
 William understands the issues facing insurers and healthcare providers, and seeks to provide efficient, business-oriented solutions, while ensuring compliance with all laws and regulations.

 Government Procurement and Access to Information

 William has also successfully represented clients in a wide range of government contracting matters.
 He has prosecuted or defended bid protest actions at the federal level and in nearly a dozen states including Alabama, Arizona, Louisiana, Maryland, Nebraska, New York, North Carolina, Ohio, Tennessee, and Texas.
-William provides advice and assistance at all stages of the procurement process, including the initial bid-submission process, administrative proceedings, and litigation of contract awards.
+William provides advice and assistance at all stages of the government contracting process, including the initial bid-submission process, administrative proceedings, litigation of contract awards, and post-contract administrative matters.
 William has extensive knowledge of, and experience with, federal and state procurement regulations.
 Additionally, William has experience with statutes providing for open government, including (among others) the Texas Public Information Act and federal Freedom of Information Act.
 William has fought on both sides of the open records issue – seeking to acquire information under open records laws and seeking to keep sensitive client information from being acquired.

 Awards, Bar, and Community

-William was elected a Fellow of the prestigious Texas Bar Foundation, which restricts annual invitations to the top 1/3 of 1% of all Texas attorneys.
+William was selected by Super Lawyers for its “Rising Star” list in Texas in 2019.
+This list recognizes only 2.5% or less of eligible attorneys in each state.
+William was also elected a Fellow of the prestigious Texas Bar Foundation, which restricts annual invitations to the top 1/3 of 1% of all Texas attorneys.
 While in law school, William served on the senior editorial board of Virginia Tax Review and interned in the office of the Honorable Lynn N. Hughes in the United States District Court for the Southern District of Texas.
 William also interned for the United States Attorney’s Office for the Western District of North Carolina and clerked for Jackson Walker.
 While in college, William was a member of the National Society of Collegiate Scholars, Phi Kappa Phi National Honor Society, Lambda Sigma National Honor Society, and Phi Eta Sigma National Honor Society.
 He serves on the Houston Bar Association’s Law and Media Committee.
 William is a member of the Bar Association of the Fifth Federal Circuit.
 William has published numerous law review articles.
-William is an Eagle Scout.
+He is an Eagle Scout.

 B.S., summa cum laude, Texas A&M University